ForEvolve/forevolve.github.io/_posts/en/2018-01-15-a-beginner-guide-to-exceptions.md

 >
 > Once again, this is an introduction to exceptions; I will leave your imagination to it, for now.

+---

+> **Important**
+>
+> As stated in the official documentation: In general, you should only catch those exceptions that you know how to recover from.
+>
+> Therefore, if you can only do so much within a catch block, don't catch it or catch it, do your thing, then rethrow it (see below).

 ### Rethrowing an exception
 Sometimes, you want to do something with an Exception then rethrow it, so it continues to "move down" the execution stack.
-You can do that in a catch block with "throw;"
+You can do that in a catch block with `throw;`.

 ``` csharp
 try